-I was recently made aware of this photo of New Zealand Supply Depot Staff at Zeitoun Camp, Egypt in 1915, it has been taken from the album of Major Alexander Charters, CMG, DSO, of the Wellington Infantry Battalion.
-The picture shows a group of men, most likely of the No 1 Depot Unit of Supply (DUS) New Zealand Army Service Corps (NZASC).
+I was recently made aware of this photo of New Zealand Supply Depot Staff at Zeitoun Camp, Egypt, in 1915; it was taken from the album of Major Alexander Charters, CMG, DSO, of the Wellington Infantry Battalion.
+The picture shows a group of men of the No 1 Depot Unit of Supply (DUS) New Zealand Army Service Corps (NZASC).

-Based at Zeitoun Camp from August 1915 until 16 March 1916 No 1 DUS was responsible for the supply and distribution of over 28000000 Kilograms of forage, foodstuffs, firewood and other goods to its subordinate units during that time.
-It is on the surface an unremarkable picture but shows the variety of head-wear and uniforms at the time.
-Most are wearing Wolseley pattern sun helmets, two are wearing Forage Caps, two individuals are wearing felt hats with NZASC Khaki/White/Khaki Puggaree, one is wearing a Mounted Rifles bandoleer.
-Most interestingly of all is an individual wearing Lemon Squeezer hat, with an unidentified Puggaree, (most likely an infantry Puggaree) with a British Army Ordnance Corps (AOC) badge.
+Based at Zeitoun Camp from August 1915 until 16 March 1916, No 1 DUS was responsible for the supply and distribution of over 28000000 Kilograms of forage, foodstuffs, firewood and other goods to its subordinate units during that time.
+It is, on the surface, an unremarkable picture but shows the variety of headwear and uniforms at the time.
+Most are wearing Wolseley pattern sun helmets, two are wearing Forage Caps, two individuals are wearing felt hats with NZASC Khaki/White/Khaki Puggaree, and one is wearing a Mounted Rifles bandoleer.
+Most interestingly of all is an individual wearing a Lemon Squeezer hat, with an unidentified Puggaree (most likely an infantry Puggaree) with a British Army Ordnance Corps (AOC) badge.

-The question has to be asked, why is a New Zealand soldier in 1915 wearing a British Army Ordnance Corps badge?
+The question must be asked, why is a New Zealand soldier in 1915 wearing a British Army Ordnance Corps badge?

-Given the need to outfit New Zealand units as they arrived in Egypt, and as the New Zealand Forces returned from Gallipoli, there would have been a significant effort to refit, refurbish and re-equip units as they reorganised for future service in France and the Middle East.
-This would have put a considerable strain onto the nascent New Zealand Ordnance Corps, requiring in addition to the original DADOS staff, the drafting in of additional soldiers with clerical, stores and maintenance experience from within NZEF.
-Records analysed so far identify 13 Other Ranks (Private to Company Sergeant Major), who joined the NZAOC on its formal creation in Feb/Mar 1916, who would have quite possibly been working in Ordnance roles since 1915.
+Given the need to outfit New Zealand units as they arrived in Egypt and as the New Zealand Forces returned from Gallipoli, there was a significant effort to refit, refurbish and re-equip units as they reorganised for future service in France and the Middle East.
+This put a considerable strain onto the nascent New Zealand Ordnance Corps, requiring, in addition to the original DADOS staff, the drafting in of additional soldiers with clerical, stores and maintenance experience from within NZEF.
+Records analysed so far identify 13 Other Ranks (Private to Company Sergeant Major), who joined the NZAOC on its formal creation in Feb/Mar 1916, some of whom had been working in Ordnance roles since 1914.

 Unlike the soldiers of the NZASC who deployed as part of the established NZASC organisation and wore the NZASC cap badge.
-Soldiers posted to NZ Ordnance, deployed from NZ on the strength of the unit or Battalion that they had enlisted into and were posted to the Ordnance establishment after their arrival in Egypt, and before establishment of the NZAOC in Feb 1916 would have retained the cap badge of their parent unit.
-I am sure that this would have caused some confusion and based on the evidence of the Zeitoun photo at least one Ordnance soldier utilised a British AOC badges to identify himself as Ordnance.
+Soldiers posted to NZ Ordnance deployed from NZ on the strength of the unit or Battalion that they had enlisted into and were posted to the Ordnance establishment after their arrival in Egypt and retained the cap badge of their parent unit.
+This might have caused some confusion and based on the evidence of the Zeitoun photo, at least one Ordnance soldier utilised a British AOC badge to identify himself as Ordnance.

 This picture raises several questions.